rarahnamoun/Vision_Projects/README.md

 - **Explainable AI**: Attention visualization and model interpretation
 - **Efficient Training**: Knowledge distillation and pruning techniques

-## 👨‍🎓 About the Author
-**Rashin Rahnamoun** - Student ID: 400243092

-This collection represents a comprehensive journey through modern computer vision, demonstrating progressive learning from fundamental concepts to cutting-edge research implementations.

 ## 📄 License
 This project is for educational purposes.
 Please refer to individual assignment requirements for specific usage guidelines.